Exploring $k$ out of Top $\rho$ Fraction of Arms in Stochastic Bandits: FINITE-ARMED ALGORITHMS

 \textbf{Remark:} If $k\leq cm$ for some constant $c<1$, $\log\frac{m+1}{m+1-k}\leq \frac{k}{m+1-k} = O(\frac{k}{m})$, and thus, the expected sample complexity becomes $O(\frac{k}{\epsilon^2}(\frac{k}{m}+\log\frac{k}{\delta}))$, meeting the lower bound (Theorem~\ref{LB-Q-FK}).
 When $k$ is arbitrarily close to $m$, the Q-FK problem (almost) reduces to the KE problem.
 The tightest upper bound for the KE problem (with the knowledge of $\lambda_{[k]}$) is $O(\frac{n}{\epsilon^2}\log\frac{k}{\delta})$ \citep{FULowerBound2012} to our best knowledge.
 When $k$ is arbitrary close to $m$, as $O(\frac{1}{\epsilon^2}(n\log\frac{m+1}{m+1-k}+k\log\frac{k}{\delta}))=O(\frac{1}{\epsilon^2}(n\log{k}+k\log\frac{k}{\delta}))$, AL-Q-FK is still better than the literature asymptotically.

-\textbf{Q-FU.} Algorithm~\ref{AL-Q-FU} AL-Q-FU (ALgorithm for Q-FU) solves the Q-FU problem.
+\textbf{Q-FU.} AL-Q-FU (Algorithm for solving the Q-FU problem) is presented in Algorithm~\ref{AL-Q-FU}.
 Its idea follows AL-Q-IU and AL-Q-FK.
 We only consider the case $k<\frac{m}{2}$.
 For $k\geq\frac{m}{2}$, it is better to use KE algorithms instead.
-Theorem~\ref{TP-AL-Q-FU} states its theoretical performance.
+Corollary~\ref{TP-AL-Q-FU} states its theoretical performance, which directly follows from Theorems~\ref{TP-AL-Q-IU} and \ref{TP-AL-Q-FK}.